 We believe that we and our Sub-REIT have issued stock with sufficient diversity of ownership to satisfy requirements 5 and 6.
 In addition, our charter restricts the ownership and transfer of our stock so that we should continue to satisfy these requirements.
 These restrictions, however, may not ensure that we will, in all cases, be able to satisfy these stock ownership requirements.
 If we fail to satisfy these stock ownership requirements, we may not qualify as a REIT.
 The provisions of our charter restricting the ownership and transfer of our stock are described in "-Restrictions on Ownership and Transfer."
 To monitor compliance with the stock ownership requirements, we generally are required to maintain records regarding the actual ownership of our stock.
 To do so, we must demand written statements each year from the record holders of significant percentages of our stock pursuant to which the record holders must disclose the actual owners of the stock (i.e., the persons required to include our dividends in their gross income).
 We must maintain a list of those persons failing or refusing to comply with this demand as part of our records.
 We could be subject to monetary penalties if we fail to comply with these record-keeping requirements.
 If you fail or refuse to comply with the demands, you will be required by U.S. Treasury regulations to submit a statement with your tax return disclosing your actual ownership of our stock and other information.
-In addition, we must satisfy all relevant filing and other administrative requirements.
+In addition, we must satisfy all relevant filing and other administrative requirements that must be met to elect and maintain REIT status.
+We intend to continue to comply with these requirements.